dirflash/duo_flask_auth/README.md

 # Duo Flask Auth

-A reusable Flask authentication library with Duo MFA support, enhanced security features, and flexibility improvements.
+A reusable Flask authentication library with Duo MFA support, enhanced security features, flexibility improvements, and performance optimizations.
 This library provides a clean, simple way to add secure authentication and Multi-Factor Authentication (MFA) to your Flask applications.

 ## Features